 3. What can we do as a firm or industry?

 As an industry, it is essential that we undertake all necessary due diligence to ensure we have a complete picture of the site being considered for purchase.
 This includes, where necessary, engaging with third party companies, such as Lotsearch, who are able to provide a clear overview of historical and current landuses, both on and off-site.

 4. How does this affect property transactions?

-There are a huge number of contaminated sites in Australia and purchasing a potentially contaminated site does not necessarily mean that the site is unusable for any future use.
+There is estimated to be 160,000 contaminated sites in Australia and purchasing a potentially contaminated site does not necessarily mean that the site is unusable for any future use.
 However, if you only become aware of possible contamination after the transaction, this may result in significant unplanned costs associated with remediation; both on and off-site.
-We have the Polluter Pays policy in Australia, but in a lot of cases the original polluter cannot be located or is no longer able to pay.

 5. Who is responsible for contamination?